'Khela Hobe' in 2024; BJP will be defeated across India in LS polls: Mamata | Politics

 Banerjee said several sitting councillors were dropped this time for ''non-performance''.

 ''The MPs and MLAs cannot do everything.
 People's representatives mainly do the work of an area.
 The councillor has to fulfil his responsibilities.
-If you don't work, you have to step down,'' she said.
+If you don't work, you have to step down.
+If people come to you with a problem and you sit over it or seek money, it is unacceptable,'' she said.

+“No one can make money from people or monopolise the supply of building materials,” she added.

 In the last KMC polls held in 2015, the TMC had won 126 out of the 144 seats.
 It had retained 87 sitting councillors and had dropped 39.